 Room and Board Arrangements:

-Students will live in the comfortable, but modest, student dormitories in New London, Connecticut.
-Students will have their own private rooms (with bed, mattress, and dresser) along with access to a communal bathroom.
+Students will live in modest student dormitories at Connecticut College.
+Students will have their own private bedrooms—including single beds, mattresses, and dressers along with access to a communal bathroom.
 Rooms are NOT air conditioned, so please bring (or plan to purchase) a window fan to keep your room cool.
-Students will have access to wireless internet while on campus.
+Students will have access to wireless internet while on campus (but please note that its quality has been variable over the last few years.)
 All meals are provided through the college cafeteria.
-Students eat breakfast and dinner in the cafeteria, but are expected to pack a lunch for each day in the field.
-The cafeteria caters to most dietary restrictions, e.g., vegetarians, food allergy sufferers.
+Students eat breakfast and dinner in the cafeteria, and bag lunches are prepared for them Monday through Saturday (for the field).
+The cafeteria caters to most dietary restrictions, e.g., vegetarians, food allergy sufferers, but please let the director know if you have any special dietary requirements before you arrive.
 Meals are served 7 days a week (even on non-work days) except for July 4th.
-On that day, all students will be responsible for arranging and purchasing their own meals.
-Cost: Room and Board is covered in the tuition of the program.
+On that day, all students are responsible for arranging and purchasing their own meals.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.